Fujifilm X-M1 versus Fujifilm X-E2

 |Fujifilm X-E1 (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/24p||-||-||-||-|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-E2 provides a faster frame rate than the X-M1.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-E2 provides a faster frame rate than the X-M1.
 It can shoot movie footage at 1080/60p, while the X-M1 is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-E2 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X-M1 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Fujifilm X-M1 and Fujifilm X-E2 along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-M1, the Fujifilm X-E2, and comparable cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X-M1 (⇒ rgt)||no||no||3.0||920||tilting||no||4000||5.6||7||no|